Gloster IV

 The Gloster IV was a single-engined biplane racing floatplane designed and produced by the British aviation manufacturer Gloster Aircraft Company.

-In response to an order from the British Air Ministry for a high speed floatplane for the 1927 race, Gloster designed the Gloster IV; it was a development of the Gloster III which had finished second in the 1925 race.
+In response to an order from the British Air Ministry for a high speed floatplane for the 1927 Schneider Trophy race, Gloster designed the Gloster IV; it was a development of the Gloster III which had finished second in the 1925 race.
 Henry Folland, Gloster's chief designer, redesigned the aircraft to minimise its drag.
 Akin to its predecessors, the Gloster IV was of wooden construction, featuring a monocoque fuselage and single bay wings.
 Both the upper and lower wings were gulled to allow the drag of the wing/fuselage junction to be minimised, while radiators were built into the surfaces of the wings and floats.

 In total, three aircraft were built, differing in the surface area of the wings and the arrangement of the tail.
 All three aircraft made their first flights during the summer of 1927.
 A single aircraft, the Gloster IVB, competed in the Schneider Trophy 1927 race, however, it was forced to retired part way through due to the imminent failure of the propeller shaft.
 The three aircraft built continued to be flown as trainers by the High Speed Flight for several years.